mr-chef/-fuzzy-octo-umbrella/README.md

 # -fuzzy-octo-umbrella

 A good description.
-A greater description.
+An impossible description.